dftbplus/develguide/docs/gitworkflow.rst

   automatic tests has been created etc.), the feature branch will be merged to the `develop` branch.

-The main official public repository only contains the branches `master` and `develop` (and eventual short living intermediate branches like `release` and `hotfix`).
+The main official public (upstream) repository only contains two branches: the branches `master` and `develop`.
+Some short living intermediate branches (e.g. `release` and `hotfix`) may appear time to time, but they are special purpose branches created by the administrators/release managers and are not meant being used for feature develoment.

 In order to add a feature, you have to do the following steps:

 #.
 Fork the official (upstream) repository.
 (This step you have to do only
    once.
 If you've already forked the upstream repository, skip it.)